 If you were asked to do further research on one aspect of Interpretation A, what would you choose to investigate?
-Explain how this would help us to analyse and understand daily life in Elizabethan England.
+Explain how this would help us to analyse and understand life in Britain in the early twentieth century.

 AO1 Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
 Maximum 2 marks